Bachelor Research Project (S+W)

 - No Honours Class

-The Bachelor Research Project (BRP) is a very important part of your Astronomy bachelor's programme.
-During a period covering almost half of the third year, it offers the first intense contact with state-of-the-art research.
-In the period September-December, you will be able to choose your subject from an extensive list with potential projects.
-Between January and June, you will join one of the research groups at the Leiden Observatory and participate in running research.
-Projects can involve the analysis of new observations, calculating models for astrophysical or astrochemical processes, or a combination of the two.
-Hands-on research in laboratory astrophysics or optical instrumentation is also possible.
-During this period, you are hosted at the Leiden Observatory; you will get a desk, a computer, and attend regular group and progress meetings.
-The BRP is concluded with a scientific report and a final presentation.
+The astronomy research project is one of the most important parts of the BSc programme, and takes up almost half of the third year.
+Students choose their project in the period September-December.
+Between January and June, the students — alone or in groups of two — join one of the research groups at the department and carry out their project.
+Projects can involve analysis of new observations, calculating models for astrophysical processes, or a combination of the two.
+Lab work in astrochemistry or optical instrumentation is also possible.
+During this period. students get a desk and computer at the Observatory, and attend regular progress meetings.
+The project is concluded with a scientific report and a final presentation.

-Gaining experience with academic research.
-This includes reporting the results in written and oral form.
+Gaining experience with hands-on research, including reporting the results in written and oral form.

 Mode of instruction